-There will be two (Midterms and Final) non-cumulative exams based on all the topics discussed in the lecture.
-You must take both the exams to receive credits.
-Each exam will be:
+There will be only ONE Final Exam based on all the topics discussed in the lecture.
+Exam will be:

-- Timed.
-If you are registered with SLDS for extended time accommodations, please confirm that extended time has been granted before you begin the exam. - Open-note.
-This means that you can use the lecture slides, the handouts, your notes, the textbook, etc. - Completed independently.
+- Online. administered using course canvas website. - Timed.
+If you are registered with SLDS for extended time accommodations, please confirm that extended time has been granted before you begin the exam. - Open note.
+This means that you can use the lecture slides, your notes, the textbook, etc. - Completed independently.
 You should complete the exam by yourself.
 Collaboration with one or more other persons will be considered academic misconduct. - Allowed only one attempt.
 Be sure that you are ready to complete the exam in one sitting before you begin.